fynbosmoney/gnap-spc-extension/draft-ozdemir-gnap-spc-extension.md

 # Serving Credentials

-In response to a client instance’s grant request, if the AS determines that it has a registered SPC credential of the end user, the AS responds with JSON object as the HTTP body.
-AS uses the `spc` field in the `interact` object to provide necessary information to initiate a SPC authentication.
-This field contains a JSON object with the following properties.
+In response to a client instance’s grant request, if the AS determines that it has a registered SPC credential of the end user, the AS responds with an `spc` field in the `interact` object.
+This field contains an object with the following properties.

 `credential_ids` (array of strings):
 : Each credential MUST be base64url encoded. **REQUIRED**